apache/arrow/java/vector/src/main/java/org/apache/arrow/vector/table/README.md

 ***Current limitation: Data imported from native code using the C-Data-interface cannot be used in a table, because the current implementation of CDataReferenceManager does not support the transfer operation.***

 ## Table API: Working with the C-Stream interface

+***Current limitation: Streaming API is not currently supported.
+Support is planned for a future release.***